 Visitor Tips

-– Best Time to Visit: Early morning or late afternoon to avoid the crowds and enjoy a peaceful atmosphere.
+Best Time to Visit: Early morning or late afternoon for a calmer experience.

-– What to Bring: A copy of Hafez’s *Divan* for an impromptu poetry reading.
+What to Bring: A copy of the Divan of Hafez for reading.

 FAQs